Libvirt Forwarding

 In order to simplify the configuration of port forwarding, I wrote libvirt-forward.
 It works well on CentOS 6/7.

-This program supports json
+This program supports json and yaml configuration.
+In case you

-are going to use yaml
+are going to use yaml, please install PyYAML first:

-directory and create symbolic
+$ sudo yum install PyYAMLCopy qemu-hook to /etc/libvirt/hooks directory and create symbolic

 link: